netgen/local-development-setup/mailhog/README.md

 binary as `mailhog` to the appropriate place that is configured in your `PATH` environment variable, usually `bin` directory in your home directory.

-Execute on the command line:
+Execute the following on the command line, replacing the path with the correct one for your OS:

 ```console
 cd ~/bin